sherlockwisdom/matrix-api-go/README.md

 - The application supports TLS encryption
 - Access tokens are required for authenticated operations
 - Passwords are handled securely
+- Input validation for usernames, passwords, and phone numbers
+- CORS support with configurable origins

 ## License